nathanielrb/elastic-prototype/README.md

 # mu-elastic-search-prototype

-This is a first attempt at writing an Elasticsearch component for mu.semte.ch.
+This is an environment for testing the first attempt at writing an Elasticsearch component for mu.semte.ch (https://github.com/nathanielrb/mu-elastic-search).

-Currently there is no configuration, and many things are hard-coded.
+It uses the mu-query-rewriter authorization component, with the plugin found in `./config/rewriter/elastic-prototype.scm`.

+Simple tests can be found and run in `./mu-elastic-search/testing/basic-tests.rb`.

 ## How to